sergeych/expression/readme.md

 Boolean expressions can be only compared for equality, we do not impose order on them.

 Boolean operators are not converted to number as for now.

+## More inrormation

+If for some reason it is not enough, see [online documentation](https://kb.universablockchain.com/system/static/uxpression/index.html).

+## Contribution

+Your welcome.
+The rules as everythwre in the github.
+Make a PR.
+Don't forget tests and comments.

 ## License